gourishivani/blog-frontend/README.md

 4. Login to comment on a post or create a new post in their blog space
 5. Register providing email, username, password and spacename

-Logged In User should be able to
+Logged In User should be able to:
-1. Publishes blog post with title and description
+1. Publish blog post with title and description
 2. View their account details and posts created
 Do all the things the anonymous user is able to do.